elasticio/api-docs/source/includes/_auth-clients.md

 #### Authorization

-This request is authorized for the tenant's scope members with the `tenants.auth_clients.edit` permission.
+This request is authorized for members with appropriate permission.

 ### URL Parameters